mongock/mongock/README.md

 >**Note:** Using this implementation means you need all the dependencies in your changelogs(parameters in methods annotated with ```@ChangeSet```) declared as Spring beans.

 >**Note:** The dependencies injected by the ApplicationContext (other than [MongoTemplate][MongoTemplate], [MongoDatabase][MongoDatabase] and [DB][DB]) won't be covered by the lock.
-This means that if, when accessing to Mongo, you are using a different mechanism to the ones mentioned, the lock synchronization is not guaranteed as Mongock only ensures synchronization when Mongo is accessed through either [MongoTemplate][MongoTemplate], [MongoDatabase][MongoDatabase] or [DB][DB].
+This means that if you are accessing to Mongo through a different mechanism to the ones mentioned, the lock synchronization is not guaranteed as Mongock only ensures synchronization when Mongo is accessed via either [MongoTemplate][MongoTemplate], [MongoDatabase][MongoDatabase] or [DB][DB].
 For mor information, please consult the [lock section](#configuring-lock)

 ```java